 This list is not exhaustive.

-If you notice any changes to the colour, pattern, thickness, shape, texture or consistency of your toenails, it is best to see a chiropodist or foot specialist for guidance.
+If you notice any changes to the colour, pattern, thickness, shape, texture or consistency of your toenails, it is best to see a chiropodist for guidance.

 The precise colour of a discoloured toenail is a barometer for what is going on behind the nail.
 The following is our “colour guide” to discoloured toenails and their causes:

 Red/Black/Purple Toenail: In most cases a black toenail is caused by trauma to the toenail.
 It may start out as a reddish-purple colour and then gradually change to black.
-This can be due to major trauma, such as dropping something on your toe, or repetitive minor traumas, such as exercising in shoes that are too small.
+This can be from dropping something on your toe, or repetitive minor traumas such as exercising in shoes that are too small.
 The black colour typically comes from bruising or blood beneath the nail.